boots-edu/textbook/source/text/10-webz-advanced/events.md

 ## Component Hierarchy

 We can view the component hierarchy as a tree where MainComponent is the root.
 Each time MainComponent creates a new component, it is a _child_ of MainComponent.
 Those children can themselves create and attach new components.
-What we are left with is a heirarchy of components related to each other as _parent_ and _child_
+What we are left with is a hierarchy of components related to each other as _parent_ and _child_

 ## Talking to our children

 Talking to our children is easy.
 We created them, so we probably have (or at least we should have) a reference to them.
 Through this reference we can modify public properties and call public methods on the child.
 In this way we can communicate important information (that something has changed or some action is required) to the child.
-For deeper heirarchies, we can have each parent notify its child down the heirarchy until the child we wish to notify is reached.
+For deeper hierarchies, we can have each parent notify its child down the hierarchy until the child we wish to notify is reached.

 ## Talking to our parents

 Unlike communicating with children, a child likely does not have a reference to the parent object.
-This means we need a mechanism for a child to send inforamtion to its parent that some event has occurred.
+This means we need a mechanism for a child to send information to its parent that some event has occurred.

 ### The Webz Notifier